fsprojects/FSharp.Data.GraphQL/docs/execution-pipeline.md

 - Combining information from the query AST (resolved fields / aliases) with server-side information about them (field and type definitions);
 - Preparation of the hooks in the execution chain that will be supplied with potential variables upon execution.

-Spliting planning and execution phases is a good idea when you have the same GraphQL query requested many times (with potentially different variables).
+Splitting planning and execution phases is a good idea when you have the same GraphQL query requested many times (with potentially different variables).
 This way you can compute the execution plan once and cache it.
-You can use `executionPlan.DocumentId` as a cache identifier.
-DocumentId is also returned as one of the top level fields in GraphQL response, so it can be used from the client side.
+You can use `executionPlan.DocumentId` as a cache identifier. `DocumentId` is also returned as one of the top level fields in the response, so it can be used from the client side.
 Other GraphQL implementations describe that technique as **persistent queries**.

 ## Execution phase